dmlc/xgboost/doc/tutorials/dask.rst

 Memory Usage
 ************

-Here are some pratices on reducing memory usage with dask and xgboost.
+Here are some practices on reducing memory usage with dask and xgboost.

 - In a distributed work flow, data is best loaded by dask collections directly instead of loaded by client process.
 When loading with client process is unavoidable, use